r3cubed/koea/python_conda_tips.md

 Conda cheat sheet
 * https://conda.io/projects/conda/en/latest/user-guide/cheatsheet.html

-When we want to install a specific vesion of package,
+When we want to install a specific vesion of package, use
 * conda install <package_name>=<version>=<build_string>

-For example, find available pytorch builds using
+For example, you need to find available pytorch builds using
 * conda search -c pytorch pytorch

 Then, install using